A bypass trust may be referred to as a _credit shelter trust_ or _AB trust_.

-You can now create a revocable trust for just $280 through the Policygenius app.
+You can now create a revocable trust through Policygenius using attorney-approved tools.

 The “B trust” primarily holds all the other assets up to the estate tax exclusion.
 If a married couple were planning today, then it should be under $11.58 million in assets (or $11.7 million for 2021).
 The beneficiaries of the B trust are typically the couple’s future heirs, like their children, but a surviving spouse might be able to receive some of the assets (more on this later).

-Sometimes the the B trust is called the bypass trust or credit shelter trust or decendent’s trust.
+Sometimes the the B trust is called the bypass trust or credit shelter trust or decedent’s trust.

 You might talk with an estate planning attorney to draft the terms of the trust document, since it should use certain language so it properly operates as a bypass trust according to IRS tax law.

 Learn more about the different types of trusts.